-He goes on to say that
+He goes on to say that,

 Rayleigh then describes what we nowadays call a kind of dynamic soaring.
-He says that
+He says that,

 The Rayleigh cycle involves the bird gliding downwind and descending through a horizontal shear layer where the wind speed reduces,

 This cycle is then repeated by circling to explain Peel’s observation.
 The problem with this is that if actual speed (ground speed) is preserved and the speed of the wind in each layer is constant, then, when descending through the shear layer, there is no acceleration and kinetic energy is unchanged.
 There is no gain of energy, only an increase in airspeed.
-The only way to sustain the increased airspeed and consequently greater drag is to dive more steeply and use up potential energy more quickly.
-Wheeling around will result in further loss of actual speed or height.
+The only way to sustain the increased airspeed and consequently greater drag is to dive more steeply and use up potential energy more quickly Wheeling around will result in further loss of actual speed or height.

-Later in the article he recognises that
+Later in the article, referring to the wind gradient, he recognises that,

 which is true.
-He then says
+He then says,

-This does not explain Peels observations of circling pelicans.
-It does appear to relate to albatross flight but albatross do not get anywhere near to an upwind or downwind heading.
+Rayleighs soaring model does appear to relate to albatross flight because of the up and down motion close to the surface and he made this connection in a later letter of 1898.
+However, albatrosses do not achieve dynamic soaring by circling or by making alternating 180 degree turns and do not get anywhere near to an upwind or downwind heading.
 Observers of the time did not see or understand this.
-Later he writes
+Later he writes,